ai-cam/ai-cam.github.io/_posts/2024-06-08-harnessing-the-power-of-ai-to-help-save-our-planet.md

 Planetary computing is an outcome-oriented way of putting together the world’s digital intelligence – integrating machine learning into all of our latest technologies with the single-minded focus of improving our policy making towards the natural world.
 Beyond cloud computing, we actually want to build entire views of the world based on ingesting vast amounts of satellite data and observation that we have about the planet.
 Then we have to process all of that raw data into meaningful stuff – including weather patterns and species movements and ocean currents.

+# How might this data be used by decision makers?

+Consider a planner laying a new train line from Cambridge to Oxford through ecologically sensitive areas, for example.
+They need to balance economic benefits with ecological damage, whilst considering possible mitigations, such as animal overpasses and fencing, which also have cost implications.
+To maximise the benefits and reduce costs, decisions should be informed by previous research.
+Yet all too often, policy makers lack the specialised skills to find and synthesise this evidence.

+As there are so many papers out there, we need to figure out how to make this information accessible on a wider scale and accelerate our actions in the face of the crisis.
+That is where AI comes in.
+We want to use AI as an assistant or a co-pilot to augment human decision making – we’re looking at how to process all these conservation actions in order to figure out how to categorise them much more quickly and accurately.

+Ultimately, a lot of climate change and biodiversity is a political decision.
+We need to figure out how to manage global land use in a way that balances human needs with the needs of the natural world.

+In time, we want to make information about the opportunity cost of the natural world available to anyone who’s making essential decisions in this area.

 # How did your previous work lead to the current ai@cam collaboration?